 Google Ads calculates Ad Rank for every ad in the auction.
-Ad Rank determines your ad position and whether your ads are eligible to show at all.
-Generally speaking, the ad with the highest Ad Rank gets to show in the top position and the ad with the second-highest Ad Rank gets to show in the second position (assuming that the ads clear the relevant thresholds), and so on.
+Ad Rank determines whether your ads are eligible to show at all.
+Generally speaking, the ad with the highest Ad Rank gets to show in the top position and the ad with the second-highest Ad Rank gets to show in the second position, assuming the ads clear the relevant thresholds and so on.

-At a high level, think of Ad Rank as having five factors:
+At a high level, think of Ad Rank as having six factors:

-- The quality of your ads and landing page – Google Ads also looks at how relevant and useful your ad and the website it links to are to the person who'll see it.
+- The quality of your ads and landing page – Google Ads also checks how relevant and useful your ad and the website it links to are to the customer.
 Our assessment of the quality of your ad is summarised in your Quality Score, which you can monitor – and work to improve – in your Google Ads account.

 - The Ad Rank thresholds - To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show.

 - The context of the person’s search – With the ad auction, context matters.
-When calculating Ad Rank, we look at the search terms that the person has entered, the person’s location at the time of the search, the type of device that they’re using (e.g. mobile or desktop), the time of the search, the nature of the search terms, other ads and search results that show on the page and other user signals and attributes.
+When calculating Ad Rank, we check the search terms that the person has entered, the person’s location at the time of the search, the type of device that they’re using (for example, mobile or desktop), the time of the search, the nature of the search terms, other ads and search results that show on the page and other user signals and attributes.

 To improve your share of the top and absolute top location on the search result page, you can:

 - Improve the quality of your ads and landing page experience